 As you roam around Bangkok, you’ll likely see many carts selling noodles lined with a couple of chairs and tables.
 While you should be careful eating street food anywhere that is not your home country, you also want to be sure to get the most authentic experience when you visit abroad.

 If you do choose to partake, many of the chefs cooking at these stalls have been doing it for decades, and sell one or two dishes that they have mastered.
-Many of these stalls serve Pad Thai, or Pad See Ew.
-Often times they serve their dishes without meat because meat is expensive, but this allows you to steer clear of any potential bad times on the toilet the next morning.
+Many of these stalls serve Pad Thai or Pad See Ew.
+Often times they serve their dishes without meat because the meat is expensive, but this allows you to steer clear of any potential bad times on the toilet the next morning.

 Fun fact: Bangkok is home to one of the few Michelin starred food stalls – Raan Jay Fai.
 Read more about it in this interesting article.